veertuinc/aws-ec2-mac-amis/README.md

 #### **ANKA_LICENSE** (only available in 2.5.4 AMIs)
 If not already licensed, the cloud-connect service will license Anka using this ENV's value.
 - Optional
+- You can also update invalid/expired licenses with this.

 ## Usage of AMI